 This holiday season, give the gift of sharing YOUR narcissistic abuse story if you have one with a family member or family friend.
 Sharing articles like how to support a narcissistic abuse survivor can help them have a better idea of what to do or say to help a scapegoat or target through the holidays if they are still in contact.

 Remember to show YOURSELF empathy and compassion as well.
 Leave an extra cookie out by your bedside and be your own Saint Nick if you have to be, knowing you are NOT ALONE.
-One in three women have suffered at the hands of a domestic abuser — and one in six men.
+One in three women has suffered at the hands of a domestic abuser — and one in six men.